HavaShabtai/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/README.md

 # Peer-graded Assignment: Getting and Cleaning Data Course Project
 A Peer-graded Assignment of the Coursera course "Getting and Cleaning Data" week 4.
 The purpose of this project is to demonstrate ability to collect, work with, and clean a data set.

-In this assignment we retrieve data for the project from the website that is a Machine Learning Repository and it represents data collected from the accelerometers from the Samsung Galaxy S II smartphone, whose needed to be rearrange in order to be tidy data set.
+In this assignment we retrieve data for the project from the website that is a Machine Learning Repository and it represents data collected from the accelerometers from the Samsung Galaxy S II smartphone, who's needed to be rearrange in order to be tidy data set.

 The code contained in the script named "run_analysis.R", can be called from inside an R session.
 For example, when launching a new R session and writing in the command line: